minhtuan29/english-vocabulary/README.md

 You can use it to practice theory of anything else, such as :
-programming language, English language, theory of information security, "Toan Van Anh Ly Hoa Sinh Su Dia GDCD" theory
+programming language, English language, "Toan Van Anh Ly Hoa Sinh Su Dia GDCD" theory

 # First use
 First, you should click on "hướng dẫn lần đầu sử dụng" to get how to use